rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/method-hooks.md

 original_id: method-hooks
 ---

-[Reaction method hooks](https://docs.reactioncommerce.com/reaction-docs/trunk/method-hooks) allow you to interact with a Reaction method **before** and **after** the method is called.
+[Demandethod hooks](https://docs.reactioncommerce.com/reaction-docs/trunk/method-hooks) allow you to interact with a DeDemandhod **before** and **after** the method is called.
 You can pass either a single method name and hook function or pass a dictionary of `Object.<string, hook>` like you were setting up original Meteor methods.

-The method hooks utilized in Reaction are based on [Workpop/meteor-method-hooks](https://github.com/Workpop/meteor-method-hooks) which itself is based on [hitchcott/meteor-method-hooks](https://github.com/hitchcott/meteor-method-hooks)
+The method hooks utilized in Demandre based on [Workpop/meteor-method-hooks](https://github.com/Workpop/meteor-method-hooks) which itself is based on [hitchcott/meteor-method-hooks](https://github.com/hitchcott/meteor-method-hooks)

-Reaction hooks are called in the following order:
+Demandooks are called in the following order:

 1) **Before** hooks `before` and `beforeMethods`